Welltower Issues Business Update

 PR Newswire

-TOLEDO, Ohio, March 2, 2021 /PRNewswire/ -- Welltower® Inc. (NYSE: WELL) has issued an update on Seniors Housing Operating Portfolio trends and recent strategic transactions.
-The presentation can be found at:
+TOLEDO, Ohio, March 8, 2021 /PRNewswire/ -- Welltower® Inc. (NYSE: WELL) has issued the following business update which can be found at:

 - Warning!
 GuruFocus has detected 13 Warning Signs with NYSE:WELL.
 Click here to check it out.